coderholic/pyradio/build.md

 4. *python-psutil*
 5. *sed*
 6. any one of *MPV*, *MPlayer* and/or *VLC*.

+#### Notice for Python 2 users

+If you are still using **Python 2**, plase make sure "**pip**" is installed.
+Execute the following command to verify its existance:

+    python[2] -m pip list

+If you get a response, you are good to go.
+Otherwise, use your distro package manager to install it.

+If your distro does not provide it (some do not anymore), use the following commands to get it:

+    curl https://bootstrap.pypa.io/pip/2.7/get-pip.py --output get-pip.py
+    sudo python[2] get-pip.py

 When you are done, proceed to  "[Performing the installation](#performing-the-installation)".